qbead/qbeadWebsite/content/book/lightandcolor.md

 ---
 title: Light and Color
 keywords: color, light, electromagnetism
+header-image: /images/banners/strobe_lights.jpg

 ---

 ::: intro-box
 The physical properties of light are important for our understanding of color.
-Here we will introduce how physcists think about light and what properties define it.
+Here we introduce how physcists think about light and the properties that define it.
 Most importantly, we will see how these properties relate to the color we see.
 :::

 ::: warning :